cybercongress/cyber/pages/introduction to bostrom for ai geeks.md

 	- > as the most fundamental such an atomic unit of [[knowledge]] and [[learning]]
 	- the key to quantum jump of civilization
 	-
-	- we append [[cyberlinks]] to the state of collective thought evolution
+	- you append [[cyberlinks]] to the state of collective thought evolution
+	- introducing delete of [[cyberlink]] make indexing a complex task
+	- also its obviously not how nature works: you just cant forget by wish, they forgotten itself
 	- although looks primitive, [[cybergraph]] is so much needed formal definition of [[explicit knowledge]]
 	- lets analize a statment that cybergraph is complete form [[explicit knowledge]]
 	- temporal dimension: [[when]]